kuberhealthy/kuberhealthy/README.md

 helm install .
 ```

-##### Prometheus Integration

-If you wish for Kuberhealthy's checks to write metrics for Prometheus to collect and alert on, this is already available and configured with an annotation after installing the helm chart.
-Alertmanager configuration examples are available.

 ##### Status Page

 If you choose to alert from the JSON status page, you can access the status on `http://kuberhealthy.kuberhealthy.svc.cluster.local`.
 The status page displays server status in the format shown below.
 The boolean `OK` field can be used to indicate up/down status, while the `Errors` array will contain a list of potential error descriptions.
 Granular, per-check information, including the last time a check was run, and the Kuberhealthy pod that ran that specific check is available under the `CheckDetails` object.